Trans7: Iraq invasion coverage

 In the first quarter of 2003, TV7 aired daily relays of Al Jazeera during the U.S. invasion of Iraq through a news program titled Invasi ke Irak (Invasion to Iraq).
 In response, rival broadcaster ANTV started relaying Al Arabiya's coverage of the invasion.

-Indonesian society, in general, welcomed TV7's actions, especially with those who disagreed with the Western media's side of the events.
-Despite rumors that then-president Megawati Soekarnoputri urged TV7 to stop the relay broadcasts of Al Jazeera, PR TV7 at the time, Uni Lubis, denied it.
-Even, she asserted that the relays were continued and disturbances in the relay could be resolved.

 Re-launch as Trans7

-On 4 August 2006, CT Corp via Trans Corp authorized to buy a 55% stake in PT Duta Visual Nusantara Tivi Tujuh (as it noted in the book titled Chairul Tanjung si Anak Singkong; lit.: Chairul Tanjung the Cassava Child).
+On 4 August 2006, CT Corp (then Para Group) via Trans Corp authorized to buy a 55% stake in PT Duta Visual Nusantara Tivi Tujuh (as it noted in the book titled Chairul Tanjung si Anak Singkong; lit.: Chairul Tanjung the Cassava Boy).
 In conjunction with Trans TV's 5th anniversary on 15 December 2006 at 19:00 local time, the channel was rebranded as Trans7, making it the second CT Corp owned television network.
-With the buyout and relaunch, the network moved its office to Trans TV's offices.
+With the buyout and relaunch, the network moved its office to Trans TV's building.

+For the first time, Trans7 became the official broadcaster of the 2018 FIFA World Cup along with the sister channel Trans TV, also with Telkom Indonesia, K-Vision and MNC Vision.
+Trans7 had broadcast 8 group-stage matches as well as shared broadcasting of quarterfinal, semifinal, 3rd place playoff, and final matches from Trans TV, also from UseeTV (now IndiHome TV), K-Vision, and MNC Sports.

+Since 2 November 2022, Trans7 was terminated and stopped Analog transmission operation from Jakarta and its surrounding areas and switched over to digital transmission by Trans TV Jakarta operation during Modi countdown to midnight special coverage.
+In December 2022–July 2023, Trans7 terminated all Analog transmission by a mandate from the Ministry of Communications and Informatics about ASO delay since 2022.

+In October 2025, a broadcast of the channel's "Xpose Uncensored" program which documented pesantren and accused the Islamic boarding schools of feudal and slavery-like practices, was the source of public controversy, being criticized by Islamic organizations and politicians and with the hashtag "#BoycottTrans7" trending on X (Twitter).